South Africa Entrance Requirements: What You Need to Know

 • Animals and products thereof (dairy products, butter, eggs).

-• Medicines for personal use need to be accompanied by the prescription and a note from your doctor.
+• Medicines for personal use need to be accompanied by a prescription and a note from your doctor.

 South Africa Currency Restrictions